-If your child is not able to attend school for any reason, families are to contact the Head Start teachers or FACS within the first hour of school.
-For families who do not contact the staff, staff will be contacting families to find out reason for absence.
+If your child is not able to attend school for any reason, families are to contact the Head Start teachers within the first hour of school.
+For families who do not contact the staff, teacher staff will be contacting families to find out reason for absence.

-If a child is absent for two consecutive days without communication from a parent/guardian, a Home Visit, by the FACS, will be conducted.
+If a child is absent for two consecutive days without communication from a parent/guardian, a Home Visit , by the FACS, will be conducted.
 A Home Visit or a SAT with a child's parent/guardian will occur if a child has chronic absences to develop an action plan.

 Head Start staff will use individual child data to determine if a SAT meeting should occur.
-This will be based on the amount of absences the child has incurred over the first 60 days.
 Per Head Start Federal guidelines, a child with patterns of absences of 10% or higher put them at risk of missing critical learning and skill development.
 This is based on program days.
 Head Start staff will meet with child's family to develop strategies to improve child's attendance and assist in eliminating barriers.
-If you foresee your child's attendance being impacted for a particular reason or circumstance, you should work with your FACS to create an action plan.
+If you foresee your child's attendance, you should work with your FACS to create an action plan.